BED-3052 Internationalisation and negotiations - 10 ECTS

 - The candidate is capable of carrying out work independently, including analysing theories and scientific work, and to find solutions to theoretical and practical problems.

-- The candidate is capable of carrying out a small research project under supervision.
+- The candidate is capable of carrying out a small research project under supervision, and in accordance with National Committees' Research Ethics.

 - The candidate is capable of analysing relevant problems that are of interest to professionals in business and researchers.